Impact of GST on MRP of Goods and Services

 A maximum retail price is printed on every product.
 Before a product is sold in India, the producers determine the highest price for that particular commodity.
 Retailers cannot charge customers more than by the MRP.

 The tax rates on various goods have changed quite a bit since the introduction of GST in July 2017.
 The maximum retail price may therefore increase or decrease.
 A taxpayer could not always be eligible to collect ITC under GST.
 In these situations, prices do not decrease.
-Because of the adoption of GST and ongoing revision of GST rates, It is necessary to adjust the maximum retail price.
+Because of the adoption of GST and ongoing revision of GST rates, Adjusting the maximum retail price is necessary.
 To pass on the advantages of the reduced GST rate and the ITC advantage, for instance, the prices of FMCG goods have been lowered since the introduction of the GST.

 A manufacturer must meet the standards below to revise the maximum retail price.